 Nikitin: I was lucky that in the early days, my first commissions were on cinematic drama documentaries that told the stories of ordinary people being thrown into extraordinary, oppressive situations.
 I guess I gained a bit of a reputation for scoring dark, intense documentaries and dramas and now these commissions seem to find me.
 I’m naturally drawn to these genres.
 I love psychological thrillers, sci-fi, and compelling dramas with rich human stories.
 I love films that you can just dive into and come out of the other side feeling like you’ve been on an intense journey and completely submerged in the narrative, characters, mood, colors, and music.

-Blast Magazine: How long have you known that music and composing was the career path you wanted to follow in life?
+Blast Magazine: How long have you known that composing was the career path you wanted to follow in life?
 Did you consider other pursuits at one time?

 Nikitin: I definitely did not grow up thinking that music would be something that I could make a living doing.
 Although my parents always encouraged my creative side, I grew up believing that music should be a side hobby and I should aim for a “real” job.
 For many years, I wanted to be an engineer like my dad, until I reached a certain age where I was no longer good at physics and music seemed to be my natural calling.
 At university, I studied English Literature, but would spend my spare time attending music theory lectures.
 It was very nerdy and boggled the minds of my peers, but I really missed music.
 I slowly came to realize that I had to pursue it.
 I tried to stop the urge and be sensible, but I couldn’t.
 Luckily, it’s worked out so far.

-Blast Magazine: You’ve had the chance to work on some amazing projects in the past, but what would be your dream project to score if you had the opportunity?
+Blast Magazine: You’ve had the chance to work on some amazing projects in the past, but what would be your dream project to score if given the opportunity?